Suhaibshah22/pipeweaver/README.md

 [![Codacy Security Scan](https://github.com/codoworks/go-boilerplate/actions/workflows/codacy.yml/badge.svg)](https://github.com/codoworks/go-boilerplate/actions/workflows/codacy.yml)
 [![Actively Maintained](https://img.shields.io/badge/Maintenance%20Level-Actively%20Maintained-green.svg)](https://gist.github.com/cheerfulstoic/d107229326a01ff0f333a1d3476e068d) -->

 This is a data engineering platform application I (Suhaib Shah) am working on.
-This project serves mainly to teach me about how GitOps tooling can be built to serve platform usecases relevant to data engineering and data platforms.
+This project serves mainly to help me learn more about how GitOps tooling can be built to serve platform usecases relevant to data engineering and a data platforms.
 This service is written using `GoLang v1.22.5`.

 ```